Therapy: Frequently Asked Questions

 I welcome discussing these issues with you if they are relevant for you.

-If we decide together to go ahead with CAT therapy, then we will agree a total number of sessions for therapy.
-The number of sessions varies for different people and is usually between 16 and 24 sessions.
+The second stage: If we decide together to go ahead with CAT therapy, then we will agree a total number of sessions for therapy.
+The number of sessions for therapy varies for different people and is usually at least 24.
 I also offer follow up sessions to help consolidate progress.

 There are lots of reasons why CAT is time limited.